supermemo-wiki/SuperMemo.Wiki/supermemo.md

 SuperMemo is built on two novel learning techniques: [Spaced Repetition](/learning/spaced-repetition) and [Incremental Reading](/learning/incremental-reading).
 These methods were pioneered by Dr. [Piotr Wozniak](/supermemo/piotr-wozniak)[^1], creator of SuperMemo.
 They enable users to form long-lasting memories, and to gain new knowledge more efficiently compared with Traditional techniques.

-While the success of SuperMemo is often attributed to its novel techniques and advanced algorithms, Dr. Piotr Wozniak and many <abbr title="Users who have been using SuperMemo for a duration from a few years, up to several decades.">long-time users</abbr> of SuperMemo[^2] emphasize the importance of [Pleasure of Learning](/learning/pleasure-of-learning)
+While the success of SuperMemo is often attributed to its novel techniques and advanced algorithms, Dr. Piotr Wozniak and many <abbr title="Users who have been using SuperMemo for a duration ranging from a few years, up to several decades.">long-time users</abbr> of SuperMemo[^2] emphasize the importance of [Pleasure of Learning](/learning/pleasure-of-learning)

 ## Spaced Repetition